Desoto Events & Programs

 DeSoto State Park also adds community events such as classes, festivals, workshops, local craft shows, etc to our calendar so that we can help our guests and visitors make their visit to Lookout Mountain, Alabama even more memorable.

-UPDATE (8/1/2020): Currently DeSoto State Park will be holding certain events during the month of August.
-Details are subject to change, any updates will be posted on the event pages on this website & our facebook event page.
+UPDATE (10/11/2020): Currently DeSoto State Park will be holding certain events during the month of October.
+Details are subject to change; any updates will be posted on the event pages on this website & our facebook event page.
 Campfire talks & serious skill series workshops are postponed until further notice.
-The events for the months of September & October will be updated soon.
+The events for the month of November will be updated soon.
 For current information on any event, please email Brittney.Hughes@dcnr.alabama.gov

 Please help us to know what types of programs you are most interested in by participating in this short survey!